JJLee95/diwu1990.github.io/_pages/about.md

 Profile
 ------
 I am a PhD student from Department of Eletrical & Computer Engineering in University of Wisconsin-Madison since 2017.
 I am currently working with professor [Joshua San Miguel](http://jsm.ece.wisc.edu/) on __*high performance computer architecture*__ for emerging applications.
 I received my bachelor degree in Microelectronics in 2012 and master degree in Integrated Circuits Engineering in 2015 from Fudan University, located in Shanghai, China.
-After graduation, I had been working for 2 years in Hisilicon in Shanghai before starting PhD study.
+After graduation, I had been working for 2 years in Hisilicon in Shanghai before PhD study.

 Research
 ------